alkobtan-OR/pslp/README.md

 ### Explanation

-There are $7$ blocking items. items 7, 11, 1, 12 are stacked in stack 1 following the same order from bottom to top since it is the order of arrival.
+There are $7$ blocking items.
+Items 7, 11, 1, 12 are stacked in stack 1 following the same order from bottom to top since it is the order of arrival.
 Such stack has two blocking
 items: items 11 and 12.
 Stack 2: blocking items 4 and 5.
 Stack 3: blocking items 6, 9, and 10.

 ## Acknowledgement